 Food is a reflection of a nation's culture, and spring is the perfect season to taste great foods in Korea made of wild greens and fresh vegetables, all of which are vibrant and packed with nutrition.
 Some local delicacies, such as seafood caught in coastal regions, are only available in spring.
 During this time, an abundance of food festivals take place throughout the nation, celebrating unique and delicious local specialties.

-Description: The festival is a celebration of Uljin's local specialties, the snow crab and red snow crab.
-Sales and sampling of snow crabs are available, along with various hands-on programs such as snow crab dance recreation, yachting experience, street performances, snow crab auctions and more.
+The Uljin Snow Crab Festival is a celebration of Uljin's local specialties, the snow crab and red snow crab.
+Sales and sampling of snow crabs are available, along with various hands-on programs such as a snow crab dance recreation, yachting experience, street performances, snow crab auctions and more.

 Yeongdeok has long been known for its abundance of snow crabs.
 During the Goryeo Dynasty (918-1392), the region presented snow crabs as a tribute to the king.
-The festival is held at Gangguhang Port and event programs include a street parade, snow crab tasting, product auctions, a singing contest, and more.
+Yeongdeok Snow Crab Festival is held at Gangguhang Port and event programs include a street parade, snow crab tasting, product auctions, a singing contest, and more.

 Koreans treasure their long history and rich cultural heritage.
 The season of spring brings an array of festivals to celebrate Korean culture and ensure it is passed down to future generations.
 The festivals cover diverse genres, and visitors to these attractions can make use of the opportunities to both watch and participate in the living culture on display at these festivals.

 The Jeju Fire Festival is traditional field-burning ceremony to pray for health and a good harvest in the coming year.
 The festival offers programs of various genres for all visitors to participate in and learn about Jeju’s traditional culture.